jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/2_Loadcase/1_Curv_Theory.typ

 &= (3.2 - 2.9) space upright("m")^(-1)\
 &= 0.3 space upright("m")^(-1) $<eq_24>

-This significant difference in curvature response to pressure increase, as shown in @eq_25, indicates that the pressure effect on maximum curvate from $50 "bar"$ to $150 "bar"$ is not consistent across both media
+This significant difference in curvature response to pressure increase, as shown in @eq_25, indicates that the pressure effect on maximum curvature from $50 "bar"$ to $150 "bar"$ is not consistent across both media.

 $ Delta kappa_"air"(150-50) - Delta kappa_"water"(150-50) &= (1.05 - 0.3) space upright("m")^(-1)\
 &= 0.73 space upright("m")^(-1) $<eq_25>